dynport/urknall/content/docs/library.md

 There is a helper function in the `github.com/dynport/urknall/utils` packages named `MustRenderTemplate` that can be used to do the actual rendering.

-TODO: Is this really necessary with the command?
-Couldn't that be rendered by
-      default on every single command executed?

 ### The `Validator` Interface